-Woodstock for the most part is a good example of the concentric circle of planning.
-The core, the village center, has lot sizes at the highest density (1/8th of an acre).
-There are even a few grandfathered lots smaller than this.
-The further one travels from the core, the lower the density.
+Woodstock development pattern is historically centralized around the Village Center.
+As the Town's core, the village center, has the highest density.
+The further one travels from the Village Center, the lower the density.
 The forested area of the town (located southwest of the village) represents the lowest density with a minimum parcel size of 28 acres.
-Not only does land size change as one gets further away from the core but also the use of the land changes as one moves further away.
+Land, area, uses, and structural requirements change as one gets further away from the Village Center.
 The most intense use, retail, is located at the village center.
 A gradual transition takes place as one goes from central retail to adjacent service to rural agriculture and finally to woodland forestry at the edges.